divanvisagie/blog/content/post/moving-from-medium.md

 This my own static content hosted by GitLab and using [Hugo](https://gohugo.io/).
 For me the tool is simple to use and it was very easy to set up comments and analytics and best of all, my posts are in markdown.
 I personally feel like I have better control of my workflow now, but time will tell if this works out, I still think it's worth jumping in and seeing if it all works out.

-> P.S.
-> If you would like me to write a blog about my experience setting the whole thing up then please don't hesitate to test out the comment section... it is rendering right?